-Layers vary by plan
+Layers Vary by Subscription

 For more information on what data layers are available with each DroneDeploy plan, please see here.